Mama Living Abroad

 • jam/jelly- strawberry, prune, blueberry, peach, mango, pineapple, and orange marmalade mixed with cookie or cake crumbs

-• poppy seeds paste bought or homemade
+• poppy seed paste bought or homemade

 • peanut butter and jelly